 Since that date, many clients with trusts have simplified their estate plans and decreased future stress by taking advantage of the “permanent” establishment of the estate and gift tax exemption of $5.25 million per person with a yearly cost of living adjustment (setting the current 2014 exemption at $5.34 million).1 ATRA 2012 also includes a “portability” provision, allowing the surviving spouse to use the unused portion of the deceased spouse’s estate tax exemption.
 For example, under the 2014 estate tax exemption, if the first spouse to pass away uses $2 million of his/her $5.34 million exemption, leaving $3.34 million of the exemption unused, upon death, the surviving spouse could add that $3.34 million to his/her exemption (for a total of $8.68 million, using 2014 numbers).
 The net result of ATRA 2012 is that over 99% of Americans will not be charged taxes on their estates or gifts.

-If you are like a majority of married Americans, you can succeed in limiting unnecessary stress and costs in administering your spouse’s estate by taking action to unify your estate into a joint trust or eliminate provisions for your restricting, subsequent credit shelter trust.
-To learn more about how you can do so, contact David Mammel at (248) 644-6326.
+If you are like many married Americans, you can succeed in limiting unnecessary stress and costs in administering your spouse’s estate by acting to unify your estate into a joint trust or eliminate provisions for your restricting subsequent credit shelter trust.